-Charlie Animal Rescue Center is one of the few heart-touching spots to visit for animal lovers out there.
+Charlie Animal Rescue Center is one of the few heart-touching spots to visit in Bangalore for animal lovers out there.
+I’ve been to many places in Bangalore but this stood out amongst all.
 The plan to visit was out of the blue for me but I wish to go there soon again.

 While the rest of my blogs are on travel or writing, this one definitely deserves a say.
 Lucky for me, Charlie CARE is a walkable distance from my University (800 meters).
 Now I shall be visiting it now and then.
 Who knows – I can turn out to be a volunteer there one day!